The ZZ Plant – Zamioculcas zamiifolia one very popular foliage plant used in homes and offices around the world.

-The base of the plant stalks are swollen from which the stem host dark green, naturally shiny leaves.
-It’s easy to think that the plant has had leaf shine put on it.
-We don’t recommend leaf shine.
+The base of the swollen plant stalks host dark green, naturally shiny leaves.
+Making it easy to assume someone applied leaf shine to the plant.

 Even though the plant does well in lower light levels, by placing it in brighter light it performs even better.

 Keep the plant away from any hot direct afternoon sun as the plant can burn.
-A good bright filtered afternoon sun would work well.
+Good bright filtered afternoon sun would work well.

 Zamioculcas Zamiifolia Don’t Sit In Water

-Don’t let this plant sit in water or stay wet.
-This plant is better to keep on the dry side.
-If you water it too much or the plant sits in water you may find yellowing leaves.
+Don’t let the plant to sit in water or stay wet.
+The plant does better when kept on the dry side.
+If you water the ZZ too much or the plant sits in water you may find yellowing leaves.

 Eliminating this one element makes caring for your plant much easier.
-The plant has left you with only a couple of things to manage – light and water, what could be easier.
+The plant leaves you with only a couple of things to manage – light and water, making care easier.